adebayo-adewumi/loanmanagement/README.md

 - Clone the repo to any location on your PC i.e git clone https://github.com/adebayo-adewumi/loanmanagement.git
 - Open the project with you desired IDE
 - Run the application.
+- DB migration files are in src/main/db/migraion folder

 ### Implementation Details
 - Database Migration using Flyway